 Before you click the “submit” button, print the cover sheet and add it to your application package.

 You will be asked if you want to fill out a cover sheet for a second project.
 If you do, repeat the process.

 Do not use the same cover sheet for different projects.

 Please include a résumé or curriculum vitae (not to exceed five pages).
 Include the name, title, phone number, and e-mail address of two professional references.

 3. The Application Essay

 The application essay should be no more than four double spaced pages.
 It should address your interest in the subject to be studied; qualifications and experiences that equip you to do the work of the seminar or institute and to make a contribution to the learning community; a statement of what you want to accomplish by participating; and, if appropriate, description of an independent project and its relation to the topic of the program and your professional responsibilities.

 SUBMISSION OF APPLICATIONS AND NOTIFICATION PROCEDURE

-Applications must be submitted to the project director, not the NEH, and must be postmarked no later than March 1, 2018.
+Applications must be submitted to the project director, not the NEH, and must be postmarked no later than [TO BE ANNOUNCED].

 Applications sent to the NEH will not be reviewed.